moserrya/hockey_league/README.md

 - **`npm start`**: This is the main script that compiles the code and runs the application, allowing you to provide input via `stdin`.
 - **`npm run standings`**: This is a shortcut for running the application after compiling the code through `npm run build`.
 - **`npm test`**: Runs the automated tests using Jest.
+- **`bash scripts/run.sh`**: This script compiles the code and runs the application and suppresses the build output.

 ## Project Structure